RedSponge/obsidian-grid-tables/README.md

 +-----------+-----------+
 ```

-This allows the plugin to treat each table cell as its own, self-contained editor, and sidesteps the limitations the regular Markdown format comes with.
+This allows the plugin to treat each table cell as its own self-contained editor, and therefore sidesteps the limitations the regular Markdown format comes with.

 ## Installation